 Both parties must come into the office to sign the marriage license.
 Both must bring with them a valid picture Identification Card (ID), such as a drivers license, and their social security card.
 If you do not have a social security card, please call this office to see what other information is acceptable.
 If either or both parties have been married previously, proof of how the previous marriage ended must be provided:

 Click here Marriage License Requirements to see a more detailed description of what is needed in order to obtain a marriage license.

 By law, anyone can obtain a photo copy of any vital record.
 A photo copy cost $0.25 per page.
 Only certain family members can obtain a certified copy of a birth, marriage or death certificate.
 You can obtain a certified record for the following people besides yourself:

-We only have vital records for people who were born or died in Anson County or whose marriage license was issued in Anson County.
-Our birth and death records start in 1914 and our marriage records go back to 1870.
+We only have vital records in our office for people who were born or died in Anson County or whose marriage license was issued in Anson County.
+Our birth and death records start in October 1913 and our marriage records go back to 1870.

 Delinquent Property Taxes

 On January 05, 2009 the Anson County Board of Commissioners passed a resolution requiring that all delinquent real property taxes must be paid on the parcel being recorded in the Register of Deeds Office.
 The tax certification is on the real estate conveyance form (DOC) which must be completed, signed and accompany all deeds, except timber deeds, recorded in this office.

 NOTE: Deeds that are being filed electronically must include the following statement on the first page: This instrument prepared by: ________________, a licensed North Carolina attorney.
 Delinquent taxes, if any, to be paid by the closing attorney to the county tax collector upon disbursement of closing proceeds.